allenai/natural-instructions/tasks/README.md

 `task394_persianqa_question_generation` | Given a passage, generate a question based on it. | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage. | Answer Generation
 `task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not. | Classification
+`task402_grailqa_paraphrase_generation` | Given a question and answer pair, paraphrase the question. | Text Generation `task404_paraphrase_validation` | Given two questions, decide whether the second one is a valid paraphrase of the first one | Classification